BusisiwePieterson/CICD-TERRAFORM-WITH-JENKINKS/README.md

 ### PROJECT-OVERVIEW

 In this project I build a CI/CD pipeline tailored for Terraform projects.
-By automating the building and deployment of infrastucture changes, the piplenine enhances speed, reliability and consistency across enviroments.
+By automating the building and deployment of infrastucture changes, the piplenine enhances speed, reliability and consistency across environments.

 #### TECH STACK USED:
 - **Terraform** : To build the infrastructure on AWS